denver-cfman/KernelCon2020K8s/Exercises/Defend/defend_e6.md

 # docker run -d --rm -p 8888:8080 --name node localhost.slim
 # docker stop node
 ```
-- now lets review the image itself with __dive__ (Cntl+C to exit)
+- Now lets review the image itself with __dive__ (Cntl+C to exit)
 ```
 # dive localhost.slim
 ```
-## Wow 47mb, that is a signifagent reduction of attack surface!
+## Wow 47mb!
+That is a significant reduction of attack surface!
-### Granted this will never totaly elimanate attack surface but it does go a log way towards that end.
+### Granted, this will never totaly eliminate all attack surfaces but it does go a log way towards that end.

-## Durring build:
+## During the build:
 ### Another method to reduce the amount of attack surface is to "not add" additional file in the first place.
-This process is much easier for compiled content then is for intrupreted programming languages, but is still possable as you saw in the other method.
+This process is much easier for compiled content than it is for interpreted programming languages, but is still possible as you saw in the other method.

 ### Lets try and build a golang app "without" adding any extra un-needed files.